vectordotdev/vector/docs/setup/installation/manual/from-archives.md

 ### Data Directory

-We highly recommend creating a [data directory][docs.data_directory] that Vector can use:
+We highly recommend creating a [data directory][docs.configuration#data-directory] that Vector can use:

 ```
 mkdir /var/lib/vector